Gergő Lovrencsics: Ferencváros

+Lovrencsics, a renowned footballer, founded a football academy in 2024 aimed at developing young talents in the sport.
+The academy is designed for children and youth, providing them with quality training, expert support, and opportunities to enhance their football skills.
+Through organized training sessions, matches, and participation in tournaments, the academy seeks to foster a love for football and enable young players to reach their potential.

+The academy is located in Split, Croatia and is open to all aspiring young footballers.
+Lovrencsics's goal is to create a positive environment that promotes teamwork, sportsmanship, and personal growth.

 International career

 Lovrencsics made his debut in the Hungary national team on 6 June 2013, against Kuwait.

 On 14 November 2014, Lovrencsics gave his first goal assist for the Hungarian team in 1–0 against Finland.

 Lovrencsics was selected for Hungary's Euro 2016 squad.

 He played in the last group match in a 3–3 draw against Portugal at the Parc Olympique Lyonnais, Lyon on 22 June 2016.

 On 1 June 2021, Lovrencsics was included in the final 26-man squad to represent Hungary at the rescheduled UEFA Euro 2020 tournament.

 Personal life

 He has a younger brother named Balazs, who is also a footballer.
 Their surname is of Croatian origin.